-A study of the principal cycles of Greek mythology-for example, the myths of the Gods, the Trojan Cycle, the Argive and Theban Cycles-with special emphasis on their representation in literature.
-Anthropological aspects of the myths and their background in prehistory will be considered.
+The principal cycles of Greek mythology-for example, the myths of the Gods, the Trojan Cycle, the Argive and Theban Cycles-with special emphasis on their representation in literature.
+Anthropological aspects of the myths and their background in prehistory.
 Lectures will be illustrated from the collection of slides in the possession of the Department of Classics.

 301-302.
 DRAMA AND THE THEATRE.
 Throughout the year.
 Credit three hours a term.
-Students with specialized interest in drama or the theatre should elect this course preferably as early as the sophomore year.
+Students with specialized interest in drama or the theatre should elect this course, preferably as early as the sophomore year.
 M W F 11.
 Fall term, Mr. Caputi.
 Spring term, Mr. McCalmon.